 Planets are the birthplaces of all known civilizations, provide most materials needed for survival, and are centers of research, culture, and development.
 Each planet is unique, from the massively terraformed ArcCorp to the aquatic haven of Cassel.

 - 4 Travel

 - 5 Hypothetical, Undocumented and Fictionary Planets

 - 7 References

 Planets, moons, and stars are formed in accreditation discs.
 Space debris, which is leftover of this process can be ejected extremely far away from the system's barycenter (i.e. Oort Cloud).
-Also, planets could be ejected from a star system are then called "Rogue planets".
+Although rare, planets can also be ejected from a star system.
+These are designated "Rogue planets".

-The ARK Starmap shows currently (as of February 2019) 21 different planet 'types', including 324 planets.
-Over the development, the types of some planets have changed.
+The ARK Starmap shows (as of February 2019) 21 different planet 'types', and lists 324 planets.
+Over the course of development, the types of some planets have changed.
 There is currently no indicator known on which basis these types for certain planets were chosen.
 The terms used by the Starmap for planets are not mutually exclusive, but for some reason, every planet has only one type.
 An example is Kampos: A super-earth and ocean planet, but it is only listed as a Super-Earth on the Starmap.

 The ARK Starmap classification also includes Dwarf and protoplanets, even if they can have the size of an asteroid.

 The listed types can refer to the mass, composition and unique characteristics of the planet.
 Some types are 'counterparts'.
 While sharing a common feature, they differ in other aspects.
 Gas Dwarfs and Gas Giants are gas planets while they are differentiated by mass.
 However, there is no type called Gas planet.

 There are anomalies in the amount and cumulation of planets per system, i.e. Gurzil and Cathcart having no planets, while Kilian has 14 planets.